Last updated Apr. 18, 2023 by Charles Zemub

 Establish Yourself As An Expert

-To become a real estate mogul, you need to establish yourself as an expert in your field.
+To become a real estate mogul, you must establish yourself as an expert in your field.

 Here are seven ways you can do that:

-- Have a solid social media presence and website/blog/podcast/YouTube channel/newsletter/real estate club/real estate group where you share helpful information and engage with people who could benefit from what you offer (and vice-versa).
+- Have a solid social media presence and website/blog/podcast/YouTube channel/newsletter/real estate club/real estate group where you share helpful information and engage with people who could benefit from your offer (and vice-versa).

 Types of real estate investment